 What Every Investigator Should Know About Conducting Surveillance

 Surveillance is incredibly demanding and challenging.
 Private investigators who are successful at surveillance have to possess certain qualities.
 Someone with an outgoing personality, exceptional communication skills, the ability to take action, a good memory, an ability to blend into their surroundings and a strong attention to detail would be a good fit for surveillance.
 This person should also be honest, patient, observant, resourceful, flexible and focused.
 Not every person is able to sit for hours and focus on a particular area.
 Investigators often sit in an automobile for up to ten hours on the coldest day of winter or the hottest day of summer.
+Foremost important is to run a background check on the person who, the investigator will be surveilling.

 Ethics and Laws Relevant to Conducting Surveillance